 If you’re looking for an iPad with a smaller footprint, consider the iPad mini.
 This version measures 7.87″ by 5.3″ and will be a better fit in cockpits with tighter constraints.
-It runs at the exact same resolution as the full-size iPad model, so all the iPad apps currently available are compatible with it.
+It runs at the exact same screen resolution as the full-size iPad model, so all the iPad apps currently available are compatible with it.
 It was updated in 2019 with the latest high-performance A12 processor, which puts its performance nearly on par with the iPad Pro.
 It also includes the anti-reflective screen coating which pilots will find useful in the cockpit (read our PIREP on this model here).
 For a sense of the size, here’s a picture of an iPad Mini 5 in a Cessna 172 cockpit.

 What are the internal storage options and how much do I really need?

 Apple offers multiple versions of internal memory options for iPads: the entry-level iPad is available in two sizes, either 32GB or 128GB, while the newer Mini and Air models feature are available in 64GB and 256GB sizes.
 The Pro models go even bigger, with the option to upgrade to 512GB and 1 TB storage options.
 Downloading all the VFR & IFR charts for the entire United States across multiple data cycles can take nearly 20GB, so even the smallest option available can work well.